-The purpose of this website is to present animated visual models which (we hope!) help explain concepts and methods from the elementary math curriculum.
+The purpose of this website is to present animated visual models that run in a web browser and h help explain concepts and methods from the elementary math curriculum.
 (Such models are sometimes called “mathlets”.)
 Models play much the same role in mathematics that images and ideas play in literature.
 Unless they are interpreted in terms of mental images, the words in a book are so much nonsense.
 Unless a mathematical theory can be interpreted in terms of models, the theory is essentially pointless.
 Models are the means by which we understand theories and the means by which we apply those theories to solve problems.

 In presenting a theory to a mathematically mature audience one may sometimes choose to present the theory without reference to its models.
 The audience will usually accept on faith that the instructor wouldn’t be presenting the theory unless it had interesting models and that the instructor will sooner rather than later provide examples of such models.
 This audience is familiar with the mathematical process.
 They know how theories are interpreted as models.
 They understand the process of deductive reasoning and that the results of that process lead to truths about the corresponding models.